BryanRacic/BryanRacic/README.md

 ### What's Not Here?
 - [Arms Race](https://ctooley21.itch.io/arms-race): A "Clasic-Arcade-style roguelike where upgrades have consequences" I developed with a team for the GoDot Game Jam (#71)
 - [Grindline Race](https://ctooley21.itch.io/grindline): A "skateboarding doodle game w/ unique traversal mechanics" I developed with a team for the GoDot Game Jam (#78)
+- A (previous) company I cofounded, with a focus on providing accessible, cheap & secure decentralized file storage: [@OpenSigil](https://opensigil.com/)

 ### What's Next?
 **¯\\_(ツ)_/¯**